Stiefel Whitney Classes for Real representations of $\mathrm{GL}_2(\mathbb{F}_q)$: Obstruction class of Real Representations of

-Recall that a real representation $\pi$ of a finite group $G$ is achiral (see Definition \ref{achiral}) and spinorial iff $w_1(\pi)=w_2(\pi)=0$.
-We apply the results for bicyclic group in Section \ref{bicyclic} to calculate obstruction classes for achiral, spinorial representations $\pi$ of $\mathrm{GL}_2(\mathbb{F}_q)$.
+Recall that a real representation $\pi$ of a finite group $G$ is achiral iff $w_1(\pi)=0$ (see Definition \ref{achiral}.
+We apply the results for bicyclic groups in Section \ref{bicyclic} to calculate obstruction classes for achiral representations $\pi$ of $\mathrm{GL}_2(\mathbb{F}_q)$.
 Note that for a chiral real representation $\pi$ of $\mathrm{GL}_2(\mathbb{F}_q)$ the obstruction class is $w_1(\pi)$.